Zwitters: particles between quantum and classical

 A good candidate for the ground state of a zwitter is a probability distribution which leads to a static coarse grained density matrix $\rho_Q(x,x')$.
 Among these ``coarse grained static states'' we consider the one with lowest $\langle H_Q\rangle$.
 For small $\gamma$ it is approximately given by a pure quantum state $\psi^{(\gamma)}_0(x)$.
 This wave function is dominated by the quantum ground state $\psi_0$, but has small admixtures $\sim \sin^2\gamma$ of higher energy eigenstates $\psi_n (H_Q\psi_n=E_n\psi_n$).
 We find a nonzero energy width for the zwitter ground state \be \Delta E=(\langle H^2_Q\rangle-\langle H_Q\rangle^2)^{1/2}=f_1\sin^2\gamma|E_0|, \ee where the calculable constant $f_1$ depends on the potential.
 (For a Coulomb potential one has $2<f_1<10$.)
 Also the mean energy of the ground state increases for $\gamma>0$ \be \langle H_Q\rangle=E_0+\delta E^{(\gamma)}~,~\delta E^{(\gamma)}=f_2\sin^2\gamma\Delta E. \ee However, this shift $(0.5\leq f_2\leq 2.5$ for a Coulomb potential) is much smaller than the width $\Delta E$.
 The nonzero width $\Delta E$ of the ground state contrasts with the quantum particle.
 Measurements of $\Delta E$ may therefore determine $\gamma$ or yield bounds.
-As an example, one may extract $\Delta E<0.6\cdot 10^{-20}$ eV from the relaxation time of nuclear polarized $^3$He \cite{Gem}, and infer by comparison with the binding energy $|\gamma|\lesssim 3\cdot 10^{-14}$.
+As an example, one may extract $\Delta E<0.6\cdot 10^{-20}$ eV from the relaxation time of nuclear polarized $^3$He \cite{Gem}, and estimate by comparison with the binding energy $|\gamma|\lesssim 3\cdot 10^{-14}$.
+(A more detailed calculation of the system with a zwitter Hamiltonian would be necessary in order to extract a precise bound.)
 A particularly interesting situation arises if the first excited quantum state is very close to the quantum ground state such that $\Delta E$ and $E_1-E_0$ are of comparable order.